tyneymo/space_shooter/README.md

 - Player 2 use arrow buttons for navigation and 'M' for shooting.
 - 'ESC' to quit game.

+4. Config:
+First run of program, a config file name ssconfig.ini will be generated.
+You can change the spritesheet file name, sound file names, positions and dim of components such as ships, aliens, explode effects...on this file.
+The game will auto rescale assigned components to fit game windows, so you can choose whatever sizes of spritesheet and components.

 Master branch will play at cooperate mode, two ships one score.
 For compete mode, two players with two scores, please use Seperate_scores branch